aXon/openhab2/openhab2-conf.md

     sudo openhabian-config
 In order to select additional software/settings, go to local/timezone under `System Settings` or installing Log Viewer in `Optional Components`.
 Additionally an MQTT server should be installed, if sensors with that capability are needed, or e.g. ebusd with MQTT support is interfaced.

+Some of the homematic/heating modes is inspired by [Thom Dietrich's github repo](https://github.com/ThomDietrich/openhab-config).

 [eBus](http://eBus-wiki.org/doku.php)
 -----